Attractions & Activities

-Wells and The Palace is world famous for its resident mute swans that ring a bell alongside the Gatehouse when they want to be fed.
+Wells and the Palace are world famous for the resident mute swans that ring a bell alongside the Gatehouse at the entrance to the Bishop's Palace when they want to be fed.

 St Cuthbert’s Church is well worth a look around.
 It is actually the largest Parish Church in Somerset, and is often mistaken for Wells Cathedral!
 It is open every day of the week, with a coffee bar open every Monday to Saturday.

-Take a stroll through the streets and you will be able to view The Almshouses, a beautiful collection of old buildings, and on Cathedral Green you will find Wells and Mendip Museum, which is also currently a point for Tourist Information in the City.
-Wells also has a small film centre, an independent cinema showing all the up to date releases and Tea Matinees!
+Take a stroll through the streets and you will be able to view the Almshouses, a beautiful collection of old buildings, and on Cathedral Green you will find the Wells and Mendip Museum.
+Wells also has a small film centre - an independent cinema which shows all the up to date releases and holds regular Tea Matinees!

 Whatever time of year, Wells offers something for all generations to enjoy.